RS1999ent/miniNExT/README.md

 host_type : HT_LOOKUPSERVICE
 host_name: "l1"
 ip: "172.1.1.1"
-path_to_redis : "redis-server"
+path_to_executable : "redis-server"
 <end Host>

-'path_to_redis' is the command that will start redis-server relative from root.
+'path_to_executable' is the command that will start redis-server relative from root.
 The ip should be the wellknown ip that is defined in quagga.

 Each message specification is defined by the protobuf, QuaggaTopo.proto.
 See